TeryakiiSauce/TeryakiiSauce/README.md

 - 📫 How to reach me: **Twitter or LinkedIn**

-- ⚡ Fun fact: **I play with, learn & explore Blender (3D Software) whenever I have free time.
-I also watch Anime & play some games.
-And other times I usually try to learn something new that is related to programming.**
+- ⚡ Fun fact: **I learn & explore Blender (3D modeling software) whenever I have free time.
+I also watch Anime & play games.
+And other times I usually try to learn something new that is related to programming**.

 <!-- Connections -->
 <h3 align="left">Connect with me:</h3>